 India is a land of opportunities.
 This is so right for the NBFC, as there are opportunities for NBFC to succeed in the country.
-Structural changes in financial provides a boost for the NBFCs to succeed.
-NBFCs have been improvising themselves as per the need of the clients, have been providing better product lines, lower cost and have succeeded in understanding the customers segments.
-Apart from passenger and customer vehicle finance, they have managed substantial assets under management (AUM) in the housing finance sector and personal loan.
-NBFC enjoys flexibilities in the rules and privileges provided by the government to entertain people with the loans and financial services that has been a pivotal ingredient for the growth of NBFCs.
+Structural changes in finances provide a boost for the NBFCs to succeed.
+NBFCs have been improvising themselves as per the need of the clients, have been providing better product lines, and lower costs, and have succeeded in understanding the customer's segments.
+Apart from passenger and customer vehicle finance, they have managed substantial assets under management (AUM) in the housing finance sector and personal loans.
+NBFCs enjoy flexibility in the rules and privileges provided by the government to entertain people with the loans and financial services that have been pivotal ingredients for the growth of NBFCs.

-One of the biggest opportunities for NBFCs are the new to credit customers.
+One of the biggest opportunities for NBFCs is the new credit customers.
 These are the people who belong to the rural sector and have never borrowed from any financial institution in the past.
-Rural sector have limited ground presence of banks and other credit financial services and whatever banks are present in these sector as regulated by legislation, have to rely on banking and credit history while assessing the loan and cannot provide loans or financial services to the people who do not qualify for the bank loan.
+The rural sector has limited ground presence of banks and other credit financial services and whatever banks are present in this sector as regulated by legislation, have to rely on banking and credit history while assessing the loan and cannot provide loans or financial services to the people who do not qualify for the bank loan.
 For such people, NBFCs are a boon.
 They have emerged as a lucrative segment as far as NBFC is concerned.

-NBFC have implemented their machinery in a unique way which assess the creditworthiness of these people and grant them loans with less paperwork.
-For instance, NBFC grant loans to micro, small and medium enterprises making base of their invoices due for payment.
-These new to credit people are the biggest opportunity for NBFC as there is no competition due to probable risk and majority of people living in village areas and tier 2 and tier 3 towns across the country.
-Most of the population in India lives in the areas where banks would hesitate to provide loans and financial services because of absence of requisite paperwork.
+NBFC have implemented its machinery in a unique way that assesses the creditworthiness of these people and grants them loans with less paperwork.
+For instance, NBFC grants loans to micro, small, and medium enterprises making based of their invoices due for payment.
+These new-to-credit people are the biggest opportunity for NBFC as there is no competition due to probable risk and the majority of people living in village areas and tier 2 and tier 3 towns across the country.
+Most of the population in India lives in areas where banks would hesitate to provide loans and financial services because of the absence of requisite paperwork.
 And these people long for financial help and are capable of returning the amount loaned to them but are caught up with the paperwork and denied loans.

-These people need and want NBFC more than NBFC want these people and if these people are nurtured and educated accordingly, they can become long term business propositions for the NBFC.
-Given the rise in non-performing assets (NPA), banks are now being very cautious regarding credit worthiness of the customers and have been denying loans.
-This makes a credit gap which is beneficial to the NBFC as they can charge higher rate of interest, of course within the guidelines of government.
-Moreover, these customers are ready to pay additional interest charge for loan in order to skip the complications of complying with the requisites bank put on them.
+These people need and want NBFC more than NBFC want these people and if these people are nurtured and educated accordingly, they can become long-term business propositions for the NBFC.
+Given the rise in non-performing assets (NPA), banks are now being very cautious regarding the credit worthiness of the customers and have been denying loans.
+This makes a credit gap which is beneficial to the NBFC as they can charge higher rates of interest, of course within the guidelines of the government.
+Moreover, these customers are ready to pay additional interest charges for loans in order to skip the complications of complying with the requisites bank put on them.

-Keeping in regard the financial needs of people and structure of banks, government has exempted NBFC from the hard rules and regulations levied on bank.
+Keeping in regarding the financial needs of people and the structure of banks, the government has exempted NBFC from the hard rules and regulations levied on banks.
 NBFC enjoys the flexibility in rules regarding paperwork and other restrictions making it suitable for entrepreneurs to put their interest in NBFC.
-Government itself have provided with the opportunities to the NBFC to establish their place in the Indian market.
+The government itself has provided opportunities for the NBFC to establish its place in the Indian market.
 For instance, foreign investment is permitted to the NBFCs up to 100%.
-There are continuing benefits for the NBFC as government are implementing rules to help the growth of NBFC.
-For instance, legislating SARFAESI act.
-This act empowers NBFC to take possession of the hypothecated assets, to sell the hypothecated assets and if already sold, third party would have to surrender the hypothecated asset.
+There are continuing benefits for the NBFC as the government is implementing rules to help the growth of the NBFC.
+For instance, legislating the SARFAESI act.
+This act empowers NBFC to take possession of the hypothecated assets, to sell the hypothecated assets, and if already sold, the third party would have to surrender the hypothecated asset.
 Also, the partial credit guarantee scheme would also help the NBFCs as now can sell their loans to banks on the strength of government guarantee, which will improve their rating.
-Government policies for NBFC are like cherry on top given the market of customers here.
+Government policies for NBFC are like the cherry on top given the market of customers here.

-Moreover, NBFC have been contributing to the India’s GDP to the extent that the NBFCs are favourites right now for Indian government and government have been coming forward and will do so in future to protect the interests and help NBFCs emerge as they have been providing financial help and services with ease to the people of the country which is the agenda of the government in first place.
-NBFC are in business of profit and their contribution in growth of Indian GDP displays the perfect picture how well NBFCs has been working since these past years.
+Moreover, NBFCs have been contributing to India’s GDP to the extent that the NBFCs are favorites right now for the Indian government and the government has been coming forward and will do so in the future to protect the interests and help NBFCs emerge as they have been providing financial help and services with ease to the people of the country which is the agenda of the government in the first place.
+NBFCs are in the business of profit and their contribution in the growth of Indian GDP displays the perfect picture of how well NBFCs have been working since these past years.

-Another challenge posed to the NBFC is procuring license for NBFC.
-This process for procuring license is not easy and requires approval and complicated requisite documents.
-Process for obtaining license requires a lot of compliances.
-Requisite documents may have to be in regards of the type of NBFC.
+Another challenge posed to the NBFC is procuring a license for NBFC.
+This process for procuring a license is not easy and requires approval and complicated requisite documents.
+The process for obtaining a license requires a lot of compliance.
+Requisite documents may have to be in regard to the type of NBFC.
 It is not easy to carry all aspects together, it will be difficult to understand when and how the prescribed returns are to be filed.
-Moreover, RBI have put various restrictions before obtaining license.
-Working of the NBFC is supported by the government but to start a NBFC, procuring for license is challenging as it directly affects the general public at large and government simply cannot allow any imperfection in this area.
-For the purpose of obtaining license, requisite documents must be proper and apart from documentation some more criteria are needed to be fulfilled, that the one of the board directors must be experienced person with financial background and must not be convicted of any charge.
-Another criteria is related quality and quantity of capital.
-Procuring of license is one of the challenges NBFCs face in its establishment.
+Moreover, RBI has put various restrictions before obtaining a license.
+Working with the NBFC is supported by the government but to start an NBFC, procuring a license is challenging as it directly affects the general public at large and the government simply cannot allow any imperfection in this area.
+For the purpose of obtaining a license, requisite documents must be proper, and apart from documentation some more criteria are needed to be fulfilled, such that one of the board directors must be an experienced person with financial background and must not be convicted of any charge.
+Another criterion is related to the quality and quantity of capital.
+Procuring of a license is one of the challenges NBFCs face in its establishment.